 “Face to face,” conversations trump phone calls, and phone calls trump email.
 Relationships are more efficiently cultivated the more personal the exchange.
 Reserve e-communication for information exchange.

 “Know thyself.”
 Mutual benefit (not altrusim nor selfishness) is the name of the game.
-For that to be possible, you must identify your strategic strengths and limitations.
-Also, don’t forget to be clear with yourself about what you came for and keep your target in mind.
+For that to be possible, you must identify your own strategic strengths & limitations, as well as your list of “must-haves” and “absolutely-nots”.
+Keep your objectives clearly in mind.

 “Sit tight.”
 Don’t expect terms and timelines to govern when and how things get done.
-If the relationship is in place and desired outcome has been stated, instead practice patience and friendly communication.
+If the relationship is in place (the quality of cooperation is high) and the desired outcomes have been stated, practice patience and friendly communication.

 “Everything happens in due course.”
-When relationships are in place, your requests will be attended to according to the correct (i.e. harmonious) timing.
-Be diligent and aware of your relationship – the health of the relationship is the divining rod that will alert you to upcoming problems.
+When relationships are in place, your requests will be attended to according to correct (i.e. harmonious) timing.
+Always be diligent and aware of your relationship – the health of the relationship is the divining rod that will alert you to upcoming problems.

 “Don’t burn bridges.”
 Despite the accessibility of legal dispute resolution in China, legal action is the last resort.
-The threat of legal action indicates that a relationship has been deemed irreparable.
+The threat of legal action indicates that one party has deemed the relationship as irreparable.

 Grasping the Deeper Meaning